cloudops/docs/os/booting-on-cloudca.md

     <div class="tab-pane" id="beta">
       <div class="channel-info">
         <p>The Beta channel consists of promoted alpha releases.
-        To use the Beta channel on cloud.ca, use the "CoreOS Stable" template and update the cloud-config file to change the channel to beta:
+        To use the Beta channel on cloud.ca, use the "CoreOS Stable" template and update the cloud-config to change the channel to beta:
         </p>
       </div>
 ```yaml